The Art of Thriving instead of Surviving

 To this day, whenever I’m doing ‘dumb’ labor or driving long distance, basically anything that isn’t active problem solving or verbal based, I have an earbud in and I’m listening to lectures, podcasts, interviews and educational productions to better learn about our world.
 While I may not be a master of any, I’m decently versed in myriad subjects.

-When the news first started up regarding this Coronavirus Pandemic, I was naturally skeptical, knowing that the WHO (World Health Organization) in the past had conflicts of interest in crying wolf, because there were causal links demonstrating the sitting board members of that group also sat on boards of major pharmaceutical companies who would profit greatly if millions of government dollars were directed at the ‘cure’ to the pandemic d’jour.
-The CDC has also been implicated in coverups when a senior scientist there blew the whistle when he asserted he (and others) had been ordered to destroy test data that demonstrated harm to segments of our population by what they were otherwise labeling and touting as not only ‘generally safe,’ but necessary for health.
+When the news first started up regarding this Coronavirus Pandemic, I was naturally skeptical, knowing that the WHO (World Health Organization) in the past had conflicts of interest in crying wolf, because there were causal links demonstrating the voting board members of that group also sat on boards of major pharmaceutical companies who would profit greatly if millions of government dollars were directed at their companies for the contractural responses already established for Pandemic response.

-Mark Twain is have known to say, “History doesn’t repeat itself, but it often rhymes,’ and this is a profound statement.
-By studying the past and seeing how the population was steered into compliance by a threat that was or was not there, we can have a better sense of truth and fiction in real time.
+Mark Twain is have known to have said, “History doesn’t repeat itself, but it often rhymes,’ and this is a profound statement.
+By studying the past and seeing how the population was steered into compliance by a threat that was or was not there, we can have a better sense of truth and fiction in real time. (edit: It was the same university / computer scientist with a $16 million grant from the Gates Foundation that predicted the early doom-scale Covid numbers, who believed in his own work so little that he was immediately breaking quarantine in the height of the global fear to have an affair.
+Bill Gates only after divesting from Covid injection development with $500 million in profit acquiesced by stating that the injections did not ever halt the transmission of the virus. )

 “The conscious and intelligent manipulation of the organized habits and opinions of the masses is an important element in democratic society.